2008 United States Senate election in West Virginia

-The 2008 United States Senate election in West Virginia was held on November 4.
-Incumbent senator Jay Rockefeller won re-election to a fifth term in a landslide, defeating Republican Jay Wolfe who had returned from the 2002 Senate election by a 27-point margin.
-Despite this overwhelming win, this remains the last time that a Democrat has won West Virginia's Class 2 U.S. Senate seat.
-In both of the two subsequent elections for the seat, Republicans have swept every single county.
+The 2008 United States Senate election in West Virginia was held on November 4, 2008, to elect a member of the United States Senate to represent the state of West Virginia.
+Democratic incumbent Jay Rockefeller won re-election to a fifth term in a landslide, defeating Republican former nominee Jay Wolfe.
+As of 2026, this election is the last time a Democrat won West Virginia's Class II U.S. Senate seat.